Digital SLR camera buying guide

-Most all digital SLRs are now offering HD video recording capability.
+Almost all digital SLRs now offer HD video recording capability.
 The most advanced models give you full manual control of focus and exposure settings, as well as selectable frame rates for more creative control over the look of your movies.
 Many also provide external microphone inputs and headphone outputs for capturing higher-quality sound.
 Plus, an SLR's ability to swap out lenses can add some new and interesting perspectives to your moving pictures.
-An SLR might not have form-factor conveniences that some camcorders do, but it's nice to have the option on the camera you have with you, rather than having to carry a second device just for video.

 [Learn more: Tips for better DSLR videos]

-Like most digital cameras, digital SLRs use removable flash memory cards, such as a Memory Stick®, a CompactFlash™ card, or a Secure Digital® card, to store digital photos.
+Like most digital cameras, digital SLRs use removable flash memory cards to store digital photos.
 If you already own a number of cards of a particular variety, choosing an SLR that uses the same type of memory can make your selection more cost effective.
-In any case, most digital SLRs don't come with any memory included, so you'll probably want to buy at least a couple of high-capacity, high transfer-speed cards (Speed Class 10, 16GB or more) — it's amazing how quickly you can fill up a memory card shooting the kind of large, detailed photos and video that digital SLRs can capture.
+In any case, most digital SLRs don't come with any memory included, so you'll probably want to buy at least a couple of high-capacity, high transfer-speed cards (Speed Class 10, 32GB or more) — it's amazing how quickly you can fill up a memory card shooting the kind of large, detailed photos and video that digital SLRs can capture.